bennettslin/yearlings_bobtail_app/accessibility-notes.md

     * "z" to toggle "selectedOverviewIndex"
     * "x" to expand lyric section
     * "m" to toggle admin field.
 This won't be possible live, of course.
+    * "n" to rotate device width.
+This won't be possible live, of course.
     * "Escape" to close a popup